oniani/oniani.github.io/content/projects/index.md

 ### Rust

 - [Chudnovsky][chudnovsky] - The Chudnovsky algorithm for calculating the digits of Pi
-- [Huffman][huffman] - The pure Rust implementation of Huffman's algorithm for the lossless data compression
+- [Huffman][huffman] - A pure Rust implementation of Huffman's algorithm for the lossless data compression

 ### Other